1. The Society shall be called The Scottish Place-Name Society.

 e) to engage in any other activities which will properly attain the objectives declared herein

 f) to advance the education of the public by encouraging research and understanding of place-names in Scotland

 3. Membership shall be open to all interested in the objectives of the Society.

 4. Membership shall lapse if the annual subscription, due in March, is overdue by more than 6 months.

 5. It shall be open to the Committee to appoint honorary members.

 OFFICERS AND COMMITTEE

-6. The affairs of the Society shall be managed by a Committee consisting of five office-bearers, five ordinary members, and the power to co-opt two other members.
+6. The affairs of the Society shall be managed by a Committee consisting of five office-bearers, between five and seven ordinary members, and the power to co-opt two other members.